The crossover segment is rewriting the rules of the game. So, Honda finally throws its hat in the ring with the brand new BR-V.

 For now, its strengths lie in its flexibility to carry more people or luggage – based on your needs.
 It also offers plenty of ground clearance to deal with some light off-tarmac driving if and when required.
 Combine that with Honda’s legendary reliability, and the Japanese automaker now has a legitimate contender in the popular mid-size lifestyle vehicle segment – quite a mouthful that segment!

-Also read- Toyota Innova Crysta Review: First drive
+Also read- Toyota Innova Crysta Review

 - Honda BR-V diesel